-Here are five recent photos from Grace and Main for folks who might be interested in getting a glimpse of community life and our shared life and work.
+Here are five of Grace and Main’s favorite photos from the past month (or so) for folks who might be interested in getting a glimpse of community life and our shared life and work.

 You can receive future editions of the newsletter in your email by subscribing at: http://eepurl.com/j3EuP

 We put out cider donuts made hot and fresh that morning.
 We put out the big coffee pot and some creamers, including some cashew milk shared with us from the neighborhood when they heard we were going to have a work day.
 We laid out extra gloves and stacked some tools against a nearby tree.
 We checked to make sure we had remembered to bring prayer books for our guests to use before lunch.
 We kept an eye on the hill that we knew the vans would soon come down and made sure bottles of water were cold and there was sunscreen set out for those who forgot theirs.
 In short, we practiced hospitality and let the donuts and coffee get ready to do their part of the work.

 Our little, intentional community has committed itself to the practice of hospitality, (among other things).
 But hospitality is not only opening our homes to provide space for others to rest, eat, and share life.
 It is also about opening our lives and making room for the other—whether they be people experiencing homelessness, people in need of a listening ear or a cup of coffee, or vanloads of volunteers who are coming to work in our gardens.
 Hospitality isn’t only something we provide, but is something we receive as well.
 We receive hospitality when we find a seat on somebody’s porch and catch up over tea, or when we are welcomed into a neighborhood by people whose family has lived there for generations, or when loving hands plant seeds though they may not see the produce when it is harvested.